reiryuki/Miui-Screen-Recorder-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Miui apps.

 ## Descriptions
-- Miui Screen Recorder by Xiaomi Inc. ported and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Screen Recorder app by Xiaomi Inc. ported and integrated as a Magisk Module for all supported and rooted devices with Magisk

 ## Sources
 - apkmirror.com com.miui.screenrecorder Xiaomi Inc.